MLOPS-Talksick/SupplyChainOptimization/README.md

-SupplySense
+# *SupplySense*
-AI-powered demand forecasting for modern supply chains
+## AI-powered demand forecasting for modern supply chains

-Introduction
+## Introduction: \
 SupplySense is an end-to-end, MLOps-driven demand forecasting platform built to address the long-standing inefficiencies in supply chain inventory management.
 The core idea stems from a simple but critical gap — most supply chains today rely on static ERP-based rule systems or manual spreadsheets to predict demand.
-These systems fall short when facing real-world volatility like seasonality, market shocks, or dynamic pricing.
+These systems fall short when facing real-world volatility like seasonality, market shocks, or dynamic pricing.\

 In this project, we’ve developed a modular, scalable, and cloud-native machine learning system that forecasts product-level demand with high accuracy.
 The platform automates the full forecasting lifecycle — from raw data ingestion and preprocessing, through model training and deployment, all the way to real-time prediction and monitoring.
 It’s built to serve enterprises handling thousands of SKUs across geographies, and it’s designed to be easily integrated with existing retail, e-commerce, or manufacturing systems.